vitejs/vite/docs/guide/api-environment.md

 }
 ```

 Transport object that communicates with the environment via an RPC or by directly calling the function.
-By default, you need to pass an object with `fetchModule` method - it can use any type of RPC inside of it, but Vite also exposes `RemoteRunnerTransport` to make the configuration easier.
+By default, you need to pass an object with `fetchModule` method - it can use any type of RPC inside of it, but Vite also exposes bidirectional transport interface via a `RemoteRunnerTransport` class to make the configuration easier.
 You need to couple it with the `RemoteEnvironmentTransport` instance on the server like in this example where module runner is created in the worker thread:

 ::: code-group